CreativeLittleDots/wp-project/README.md

 ## WP Project

-Keeping up with development and production environments is difficult, and when using Wordpress you often end up having to ensure you separate you wp-config files and make sure you do not overwrite them between each environment.
+Keeping up with development and production environments is difficult, and when using Wordpress you often end up having to ensure you separate your wp-config files and make sure you do not overwrite when uploading between each environment.

-At Creative Little Dots, we often develop locally on our machines, and then when were ready push to a staging environment for demonstration, and then the production once the changes are signed off, that is three different development areas.
+At Creative Little Dots, we often develop locally on our machines, and then push to a staging environment for demonstration, and finally push to production once the changes are signed off - that is three different development areas!

-It got us thinking, what if we could use just on wp-config file and pick up the current domain or ip address to route to the correct database credentials?
+It got us thinking, what if we could use just one wp-config file and pick up the current domain or ip address to route to the correct database credentials?
 It's surely possible right?

-Well of course, and WP Project just does that!
+Well of course it is, and WP Project just does that!

 You are able to define an array of environments in minimal code using a built in regular expression handler.

 ## Installation